systemslibrarian/systemslibrarian/README.md

-# Hi, I'm Paul — an Application Systems Analyst & Data Analyst.
+#  Hi, I'm Paul — Application Systems Analyst & Data Analyst

-I believe in using data and automation to empower access to information.
+I believe in using **data** and **automation** to empower access to information and drive smarter decision-making.

-Dream role?
-Working at Google one day.
-Until then, I'm building, learning, and contributing.
+🎯 **Dream role?** Working at Google one day.
+🛠️ Until then, I'm building, learning, and contributing — one project at a time.

 ---